NikhilNS26/NikhilNS26/README.md

 ## Hi there 👋
 # 💫 About Me:
-I am currently pursuing M Tech in smart manufacturing at IISc Bengaluru <br>
+I am currently Pursning M Tech in smart manufacturing at IISc bengaluru<br>

 ## 🌐 Socials: